psyfix/Offensive-Security-Notes/Application Security/Containers.md

 Best practices
 - Do not use hard coded password or token files.
 - Do not use the api directly because then password are in the bash history.
+- Use service accounts for 3rd party integrations  - essentially creates an api/bearer token for use.
+- service accounts that are local in the cluster can be mounted, that way when the container is spawned the secret is mounted to it, authenticating it.
+The service account is simply defined in the pod definition yml file.
+- Integrate with kerberos or ldap.

 Authorization
 - What can they do?